How to watch Cruella - where can you stream the new Disney movie?

-If you want to watch Cruella but aren't keen on the idea of visiting theaters just yet, don't worry about braving the outdoors - you'll be able to stream Cruella online through the Disney Plus streaming service this May 28.
-More specifically, existing members can buy a digital pass (called 'Premier Access') that lets them see the movie this week for a small fee.
+If you want to watch Cruella but aren't keen on the idea of visiting theaters yet, don't worry about braving the outdoors - you can stream Cruella online through the Disney Plus streaming service right now.
+More specifically, existing members can buy a digital pass called 'Premier Access' that lets them see the movie for a small fee.

 - Disney Plus: See deals and offers here